Looking for a debt consolidation loan in Canada to combine your debts into one single monthly payment? This post is for you.

-Loanz is a loans comparison platform based in Canada.
+Loanz is a loan comparison platform based in Canada.
 It is owned by Consumer Genius Inc., a consumer acquisition company that also operates LendingArch and Cars Fast.

-To get started, complete the online application form and Loanz will pair you up with a loans package that meets your needs.
+To get started, complete the online application form, and Loanz will pair you up with a loan package that meets your needs.